salesforce/offline-app-developer-starter-kit/README.md

 The Starter Kit provides an example of calling Apex from an LWC:

-- `viewAccountsWithApex`: This component takes user input and calls the included `AccountController` Apex method for `getAccountList`.
+* `viewAccountsWithApex`: This component takes user input and calls the included `AccountController` Apex method for `getAccountList`.
 It can be accessed from an Account record quick action.
-- The quick action is defined in `quickActions/Account.viewAccountsWithApex.quickAction-meta.xml`.
+* The quick action is defined in `quickActions/Account.viewAccountsWithApex.quickAction-meta.xml`.
-- This example uses additional utility components, `errorPanel` and `ldsUtils`, which are also included in the Starter Kit.
+* This example uses additional utility components, `errorPanel` and `ldsUtils`, which are also included in the Starter Kit.
 They're useful, but not specific to offline features.

 > **Note**
 > End users must have access to the `AccountController` Apex class.
 If they don't, calls to the `getAccountList` Apex method will fail.
 See [How Does Apex Class Security Work?](https://help.salesforce.com/s/articleView?id=sf.code_package_security.htm&type=5) for more information.

 The above components have been adapted from the [lwc-recipes repository](https://github.com/trailheadapps/lwc-recipes).
 For further information about calling Apex from LWCs, such as calling methods with complex parameters, see [Wire Apex Methods to Lightning Web Components](https://developer.salesforce.com/docs/component-library/documentation/en/lwc/lwc.apex_wire_method) in the _Lightning Web Components Developer Guide._

-## Current Limitations

-- The Offline App mobile build is required to view deployed components.